GurpreetCheema/Cleveland-Museum-of-Art/README.md

 -Open Index.html in Firefox.

--If want to run the database or make few changes, just delete the example.json and department.json and run art.py.
+-If want to run the database or make few changes, run art.py.

 -Right click and pick “Run Python File in Terminal”.

--Running art.py will create department.json and example.json files in the folder which are needed to see Data on the website.
+-Running art.py will create or overwrite department.json and example.json files in the folder which are needed to see Data on the website.